hundeo:

 5. giardia infestation

 If giardia are the cause of diarrhea, healing clay also helps.
-The pathogens are often found in young dogs and dogs with weakened immune systems.
+The pathogens often occur in young dogs and dogs with weakened immune systems.
 Giardia love carbohydrates.
 These should be eliminated from the diet.
 Remember that fruit and some vegetables also contain carbohydrates.

 6. feces eating